pingcap/docs-cn/v2.1-legacy/tools/binlog-slave-client.md

 # Binlog Slave Client User Guide

 Binlog Slave Client is used to parse the binlog data and output the data in a specific format to Kafka.
-Currently, Drainer supports outputting data in multiple formats including MySQL, TiDB, TheFlash, and pb.
+Currently, Drainer supports outputting data in multiple formats including MySQL, TiDB, and file.
 But sometimes users have customized requirements for outputting data to other formats, for example, Elasticsearch and Hive, so this feature is introduced.
 After data is output to Kafka, the user writes code to read data from Kafka and then processes the data.

 ## Configure Drainer